kkire245/KCorp-Enterprise-Homelab/01-Entra-ID/user-provisioning.md

 ## Why This Way
 Did the first 6 manually to actually learn the portal's user-creation flow and fields before automating.
 I didn't want to jump straight to bulk import without understanding what it was doing under the hood.
 Switched to CSV bulk import for the remaining 19 because manually clicking through 19 more users has no additional learning value, and bulk import is itself a skill worth having reps on (it's a realistic enterprise onboarding pattern, especially for JML/provisioning scenarios later).

-Job titles were deliberately varied within each department (e.g., not every IT person is "IT Support Specialist") rather than reusing one title per department, specifically so that dynamic group rules (e.g., "job title contains Manager") have something meaningful to filter on later in Phase 5.
+Job titles were deliberately varied within each department (e.g., not every IT person is "IT Support Specialist") rather than reusing one title per department, specifically so that dynamic group rules (e.g., "job title contains Manager") have something meaningful to filter on later in Stage 6.

 Contractor-style accounts were included on purpose to have a non-standard account type available for future Conditional Access/access policy scenarios (e.g. tighter policies for contractors than for full-time employees).